-EDRS 500 GRADUATE EDUCATION ORIENTATION

-EDRS 502EDUCATIONAL RESEARCH & THEORY

-EDRS 510 READINGS: ATHLETIC PROGRAM MANAGEMENT

-EDRS 511 READINGS: AUTISM EDUCATION

-EDRS 512READINGS: CURRICULUM STUDIES

-EDRS 513 READINGS: ENGLISH AS A SECOND LANGUAGE

-EDRS 514 READINGS: LITERACY EDUCATION

-EDRS 515 READINGS: MIDDLE LEVEL EDUCATION

-related to topics in middle level education.
-EDRS 516 READINGS: SPECIAL EDUCATION

-related to topics in special education.
+EDRS 501 GRADUATE PROGRAMS ORIENTATION EDRS 502 EDUCATIONAL RESEARCH & THEORY EDRS 510 READINGS: ATHLETIC PROGRAM MANAGEMENT Identify and review scholarly literature, critically evaluate research, and develop skills to write an effective literature review related to topics in athletic program management.
+EDRS 511 READINGS: AUTISM EDUCATION Identify and review scholarly literature, critically evaluate research, and develop skills to write an effective literature review related to topics in autism education.
+EDRS 512 READINGS: CURRICULUM STUDIES Identify and review scholarly literature, critically evaluate research, and develop skills to write an effective literature review related to topics in curriculum studies.
+EDRS 513 READINGS: ENGLISH AS A SECOND LANGUAGE Identify and review scholarly literature, critically evaluate research, and develop skills to write an effective literature review related to topics in English as a second language.
+EDRS 514 READINGS: LITERACY EDUCATION Identify and review scholarly literature, critically evaluate research, and develop skills to write an effective literature review related to topics in literacy education.
+EDRS 515 READINGS: MIDDLE LEVEL EDUCATION Identify and review scholarly literature, critically evaluate research, and develop skills to write an effective literature review related to topics in middle level education.
+EDRS 516 READINGS: SPECIAL EDUCATION Identify and review scholarly literature, critically evaluate research, and develop skills to write an effective literature review related to topics in special education.

 Identify and review scholarly literature, critically evaluate research, and develop skills to write an effective literature review related to topics in STEM education.

 Identify and review scholarly literature, critically evaluate research, and develop skills to write an effective literature review related to topics in talented and gifted education.

 EDRS 519......
-READINGS: TEACHER LEADERSHIP......2 CREDITS Identify and review scholarly literature, critically evaluate research, and develop skills to write an effective literature review related to topics in teacher leadership.
-EDRS 602......
-DESIGNING ACTION RESEARCH.......2 CREDITS Prerequisite: EDRS 502 or EDTE 520 Students examine the systematic design feature of action research, with a focus on selecting effective data tools and creating an implementation plan for a research project.
+READINGS: TEACHER LEADERSHIP........
+3 CREDITS

+Identify and review scholarly literature, critically evaluate research, and develop skills to write an effective literature review related to topics in teacher leadership.

+Prerequisite: EDRS 502 or EDTE 520

+Students examine the systematic design feature of action research, with a focus on selecting effective data tools and creating an implementation plan for a research project.

 EDRS 702......
-EVALUATING ACTION RESEARCH......2 CREDITS Prerequisite: EDRS 602 Students examine evaluation, analysis, and interpretation of action research data, as well as designing strategies for instructional adjustment and re-evaluation.
-Prerequisite: EDRS 702 Using foundational methods of design and analysis, students conduct action research related to athletic program management.
+EVALUATING ACTION RESEARCH......2 CREDITS

+Prerequisite: EDRS 602

+Students examine evaluation, analysis, and interpretation of action research data, as well as designing strategies for instructional adjustment and re-evaluation.

+Using foundational methods of design and analysis, students conduct action research related to athletic program management.
 A capstone research project, including a review of literature, a systematic inquiry of a research problem, implementation of an intervention, analysis and interpretation of data, and reflection for instructional adjustment.

-Prerequisite: EDRS 702 Using foundational methods of design and analysis, students conduct action research related to autism education.
+Using foundational methods of design and analysis, students conduct action research related to autism education.
 A capstone research project, including a review of literature, a systematic inquiry of a research problem, implementation of an intervention, analysis and interpretation of data, and reflection for instructional adjustment.